allegro/hermes/docs/docs/user/publishing.md

 ## Buffering

 Hermes administrator can set maximum time, for which Hermes will wait for Kafka acknowledgment.
-By default it is set to 65ms.
+By default, it is set to 65ms.
 After that time, **202** response is sent to client.
 Event is kept in Kafka producer buffer and it's delivery will be retried until successful.